yabellini/SitioAcademico/content/en/post/How2021Went.md

 - The R community in Latin America continues to grow, I have already talked about LatinR, RStudio certifications, the [participation of Latines at useR!](https://user2021.r-project.org/blog/2021/11/26/latines_at_user/) and [R-Ladies](https://yabellini.netlify.app/post/wsds_2021/).

-- I was interviewed by María Nanton for [The Turing Way](https://the-turing-way.netlify.app) to add a personal history to the [Communication Chapter](https://the-turing-way.netlify.app/communication/presentations/presentations-personal-stories.html?highlight=yanina)
+- I was interviewed by María Nanton to add a personal history to the [Communication Chapter](https://the-turing-way.netlify.app/communication/presentations/presentations-personal-stories.html?highlight=yanina) of the [The Turing Way](https://the-turing-way.netlify.app)

 - I have been invited to other communities but my participation is not as active as in these others I mentioned.
 If you are not yet part of any community, I invite you to give them a try, they have changed my life in an extremely positive way.